amber-smalltalk/amber-documentation/faq.md

 `npm -g install amber-cli@bleedingedge`

-Note that beleedingedge will *not* install the stable version even if it is newer.
+Note that bleedingedge will *not* install the stable version even if it is newer.

 If you want to be sure which version is latest and which one is bleedingedge use:
 `npm info amber-cli` and you will find them in the `dist-tags` section.